…a ‘Master’ in the making…

 Not the end of the story, though.
 Her true self-mastery and ultimate self-realization came later, when I moved her to a retirement facility with her older companion, a little Morab horse.
 She demonstrated to me, after living outdoors 24/7 (with appropriate nutrition, shelter and blanketing during extreme cold), that she was capable of SO much more.
 SO much.
 She became fitter than she ever had been because she was able to move around as much as she desired.
 Her old habit of tossing her grain tub disappeared, and when I visit, she comes to greet me, hangs out for a little while, and then turns away without looking back.
 At 25 years old, she appears younger in so many ways, yet her wisdom shines with the patina of agelessness.

 My horse, my teacher… my compass rose.
 I’ve found I don’t need to be ‘needed’ to feel important or Loved.
-I’ve found that acknowledgement and deep sharing unmeasured by Time or ‘man-made’ language, refreshes a bond Rosie and I shall share forever.
+I’ve found that acknowledgement and deep sharing through our hearts is uneffected by Time, distance or ‘man-made’ language, and constitutes a bond Rosie and I shall share forever.